sparkflows/sparkflows-docs/docs/user-guide/data-exploration/index.rst

 Data Exploration
 ===========================

-Data exploration in machine learning refers to the process of examining and analyzing a dataset in order to understand its structure, content, and characteristics.
+Data exploration, in machine learning, refers to the process of examining and analyzing a dataset in order to understand its structure, content, and characteristics.
 The goal of data exploration is to gain a deeper understanding of the data, identify patterns and trends, and to prepare the data for further analysis or modeling.

-Fire Insights enables you to do Data exploration seamlessly.
+Fire Insights enables you to perform data exploration seamlessly.

 .. panels::
     :container: container-lg pb-3